qoretechnologies/building-blocks/README.md

 For a data provider supporting the `returning` create option (like `DbTableDataProvider`, for example), the output data can return values created implicitly in the record creation action such as column values populated by sequences from a trigger using the `dataprovider-create-options` config item - ex: `returning: customer_id`

+**NOTE**:  This building block's functionality has been superceded by an API (request - response) data provider; it's recommended to use the `data-provider/create` API data provider in the `qorus-api` factory instead

 ## Connectors

 ### Input/Output Connector `DataProvider Record Create`